Lead's Urban Legacy

 A peer-reviewed, monthly journal published by the National Institute of Environmental Health and dedicated to the discussing effects of the environment on human health.

-The EXtension TOXicology NETwork, a cooperative effort of University of California-Davis, Oregon State University, Michigan State University, Cornell University, and the University of Idaho produce this searchable database of pesticide and toxic substances profiles, briefs, and more.
+The EXtension TOXicology NETwork, is a searchable database of pesticide and toxic substances profiles, and briefs.